sris-spec/FinanceLib/README.md

    ### 2. GeneralBanking:
    This module is further subdivided into two most commonly used finance terms namely,
    * **FD:**
-   FD (Fixed Deposit) is the most widely used finance term with respect to investment.This is used to get the detailed information about the amount deposited,interest earned,maturity amount based on yearly,quaterly or monthly cummulative basis.
+   FD (Fixed Deposit) is the most widely used finance term with respect to investment.This is used to get the detailed information about the amount deposited,interest earned,maturity amount based on yearly,quaterly or monthly cummulative basis through bar graphs and pie chart.
    * **EMI:**
    EMI (Equated Monthly Interest) is the amount payable every month to the bank or any other financial institution until the loan amount is fully paid off.
 The calculated interest is shown via bar graph and pie chart to represent monthly interest and principal.
 Also monthly details are represented in a table as per the input (principal amount, rate of interest in percentage and tenure) given.
    ### 3. Analysis: